 3. Field Audit

 And finally, a field audit is when an actual IRS agent comes to your home or place of business.
-These audits are much more complex, and they require an experienced tax professional to perform.
-The IRS will give you plenty of advance notice if they plan to conduct a field audit so you can prepare.
+Field audits are much more complex, and they require an experienced tax professional to perform.
+The IRS agent will give you plenty of advance notice if they plan to conduct a field audit so you can prepare.

 IRS Audit Notifications